JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Rule-based Inclusion

 \subsection{Rule-based analysis}

-\paragraph{Rule (anyOf)} The rule-based phase compares two schemas that are in {\ADNF} using the two (\textsc{anyOf-*}) rules that we report here using our notation.\footnote{ In \cite{DBLP:conf/issta/HabibSHP21}, the two rules are actually merged into one, and they add a \emph{nonOverlapping} condition, which is irrelevant for our discussion.} \todo{Carlo: Say something about the irrelevance of nonOverlapping?} \GG{The ``nonOverlapping'' question is really complicated - the short story is that I believe it is a bogus condition that has no real reason to exist even in their paper, let alone here, but I cannot see what more to say about it}
+\paragraph{Rule (anyOf)} The rule-based phase compares two schemas that are in {\ADNF} using the two (\textsc{anyOf-*}) rules that we report here using our notation.\footnote{ In \cite{DBLP:conf/issta/HabibSHP21}, the two rules are actually merged into one, and they add a \emph{nonOverlapping} condition, which is irrelevant for our discussion.}

 \hide{ {

 }}